AFLplusplus/AFLplusplus/README.md

 how to interpret the displayed stats and monitor the health of the process.
 Be sure to consult this file especially if any UI elements are highlighted in red.

-The fuzzing process will continue until you press Ctrl-C. At minimum, you want to allow the fuzzer to complete one queue cycle, which may take anywhere from a couple of hours to a week or so.
+The fuzzing process will continue until you press Ctrl-C. At a minimum, you want to allow the fuzzer to complete one queue cycle, which may take anywhere from a couple of hours to a week or so.

-There are three subdirectories created within the output directory and updated in real time:
+There are three subdirectories created within the output directory and updated in real-time:

   - queue/   - test cases for every distinctive execution path, plus all the starting files given by the user.
 This is the synthesized corpus